kmuni08/Hotel-Reservation-Management-System-Backend/README.md

 Email: holidayinn@holidayinn.com PW: HolidayInn

-Linke for the repository for the frontend: https://github.com/kmuni08/Hotel-Reservation-Management-System-Frontend
+Link for the repository for the frontend: https://github.com/kmuni08/Hotel-Reservation-Management-System-Frontend